 the middle years (1954 - 1984)

-Temple Anshe Amunim was blessed by the arrival of Rabbi Harold I. Salzmann to Pittsfield in 1954.
+Temple Anshe Amunim was blessed by the arrival of Rabbi Harold I. Salzmann (z"l) to Pittsfield in 1954.
 Rabbi Salzmann would serve the congregation for 30 years, and upon his retirement in 1984 was designated Rabbi Emeritus.
-Rabbi Salzmann continues to actively serve the congregation through his participation in services.
+Rabbi Salzmann continued to actively serve the congregation through his participation in services until his passing.

 In 1958, the congregation sought land to construct a new Temple building, as Anshe Amunim had outgrown its property on Fenn and Willis Streets in Pittsfield, which had been home to the congregation since 1927.
 In 1959, the England & Blau families of Pittsfield donated land to the congregation on Broad Street and Wendell (our current home).
 Designed by New York architect Henry Blatner, Anshe Amunim's new Broad Street building was opened and dedicated in August of 1964.
 It has since won numerous architectural awards and has bee featured in several publications for its unique features which include a domed synagogue and golden ark.

 In the 1990's, the Women of Reform Judaism (Sisterhood) undertook a long and laborious task intended to further beautify the interior of our Broad Street building.
 Completed in 2000, the WRJ replaced our four Torah covers with hand-stitched covers designed by local artist Jonathan Nix.